Wilson Foundation Project

 The Niagara Community Observatory and Brock University are excited to partner with the Wilson Foundation to tell the story of Niagara’s economic development from pre-1900 to the present day.

-Our interdisciplinary team will focus on five key economic sectors: hydro-electric power generation; manufacturing and industry; marine transportation; tourism; and agriculture and agri-business, plus the emerging sector of information & communications technology.
-The information and knowledge gathered will be presented through digital media, archives and special collections’ exhibitions, symposiums for researchers and the academic community.
+Over the past two years, our interdisciplinary team has focused on five key economic sectors: agriculture, manufacturing, tourism, marine transportation, and hydro-electric power generation, plus the emerging sector of information & communications technology.
+The information and knowledge gathered will be presented through digital media, archives and special collections’ exhibitions and symposiums for researchers and the academic community.

-The project will also provide experiential learning and research opportunities for Brock’s student body.
+The project has also provided experiential learning and research opportunities for Brock’s student body.

 • Mishka Balsom, CEO, Greater Niagara Chamber of Commerce